Meet

 Barry

-Choate Summer Music Program under the direction of Trombonist
+Program under the direction of Trombonist and Woody

-the Duke Ellington Fellowship Orchestra at Yale University,
+Fellowship Orchestra at Yale University, under the direction

-Mitchell, of the Mitchell Ruff duo, he was a featured
+the Mitchell Ruff duo, he was a featured solo artist

-solo artist with such jazz notables as Dizzy Gillespie,
+with such jazz notables as Dizzy Gillespie, Slam

 Earl Warren, Dick Katz, Oliver Jackson,